krijnD/Physically-Grounded-DPO-for-De-Novo-VHH-Antibody-Design/README.md

 ### 3. Install DSSP (required by TNP)

-DSSP must be built from source on Snellius since there is no pip package.
-Requires GCC 13+ for C++20 support.
+DSSP must be built from source on Snellius.
+It requires GCC 13+ (C++20) and a recent SQLite (the system SQLite is too old), both built into the venv.

 ```bash
 # Load the compiler (GCC 13.3.0 — must match the Python toolchain)